 Brussels tightens residence permit rules for non-EU students

 Deadlines depend on the type of institution.
 Students at private schools with permits expiring on 30 September must apply before that date.
 Those at recognised institutions have until 31 October.
-City authorities stress that meeting these deadlines is essential to avoid any interruption in residence rights linked to student status.
+City authorities say that meeting these deadlines is essential to avoid any interruption in residence rights linked to student status.

 Students must also not pose a threat to public health, order or safety.
 They must have sufficient financial means to support themselves and have paid the administrative fee for processing their application, unless they are exempt.